Acupuncturists use ancient techniques and theories along with modern scientific research to provide patient care.

 How Much Does an Acupuncturist Earn?

-The U.S. Bureau of Labor Statistics (BLS) reports that the median salary for acupuncturists is $82,420.
+The 2021 U.S. Bureau of Labor Statistics (BLS) data shows that the median salary for acupuncturists is $60,570.
 Your salary depends on several factors, including where you work and your experience.

 Since many acupuncturists own private clinics, your salary also depends on the success of your clinic.
 You’ll need to factor in costs like rent and utilities if you run your own clinic and make sure you’re earning enough to balance out those bills.